Skip to main content

 Once opened, your white wine has a shelf life, so it can’t be stored indefinitely.

-The simplest way to extend the life of your white wine is to replace the closure and store it in the refrigerator.
-This will only extend the life of your wine by a few days.
+Quick answer: The simplest way to extend the life of your white wine is to replace the closure and store it in the refrigerator immediately after use.

 white-wines